 If you think a surface may be contaminated, clean it with a common household disinfectant to kill the virus.
 Conduct more frequent cleaning or surfaces and touch points (like bench tops, and door handles).

 Increase cleaning frequency for all other areas within the food business.
 Wash and sanitise all food preparation containers, utensils, chopping boards etc in the dishwasher or as per guidelines in the Food Safety Program.
-Please refer to the cleaning procedures.

 Keep cups - can I accept them at my business?

 It is up to each business as to whether they accept them.
 This advice may change so keep up to date with the DHHS Food Safety webpage.

 Food-grade sanitiser - what can I use because my supplier has run out?

 You can make a sanitiser solution using 4 percent household bleach (unscented).
 Add 2.5 millilitres (half a teaspoon) of bleach to 1 litre of cold water.
 Use in a spray bottle, or to soak dishes in after hand-washing them (for those that don’t clean and sanitise equipment in a dishwasher).
 This makes a 100 parts per million dilution.
 When using a bleach and water sanitiser, you need to make up a fresh solution each day.